mlepage/flatland/README.md

 The toolbar has been streamlined to five buttons.
 The first two are the select/move mode and new point mode, as in M7.
 The next two create a polygon or an inverse polygon from existing points/lines, as in M7.
 The fifth button, delete, is new to M8.
 It deletes selected points, and also any lines/polygons using them.
 This can leave extra lines or points, which will be saved with the model, but omitted when compiling a "gameplay" model.

 Only points can be selected, but selection itself is greatly improved.
-Shift and control work as expected, whether on a single point or in a lasso.
+SHIFT and CTRL work as expected, whether on a single point or in a lasso.

 Program controls are currently:

-Menu: access with ESC, use with ARROWS/ENTER (some screens only) or mouse.
+- Menu: access with ESC, use with ARROWS/ENTER (some screens only) or mouse
-Scrolling: use ARROWS; ENTER toggles autoscroll (in game).
+- Scrolling: use ARROWS; ENTER toggles autoscroll (in game)
-CTRL key: multiple selection in editor; toggle rendering in game.
+- CTRL: multiple selection in editor; toggle rendering in game
-SHIFT key: multiple selection in editor.
+- SHIFT: multiple selection in editor
-S key: save a screenshot.
+- S: save a screenshot

 Milestone 7 - Oct 12, 2003
 --------------------------

 M7 is the "more editor and widget toolkit" milestone.
 The major user visible feature is a lot of work on the level editor.
 The major behind the scenes feature is the implementation of a custom widget toolkit.

 First, the widget toolkit.
-It is essentially a watered down clone of qt, with some fundamental differences.
-First, qt uses its own custom signals/slots implementation; I used the public domain sigslot library from http://sigslot.sourceforge.net/.
+It is essentially a watered down clone of Qt, with some fundamental differences.
+First, Qt uses its own custom signals/slots implementation; I used the public domain sigslot library from http://sigslot.sourceforge.net/.
 Second, event processing for my dialogs is totally different.
 Finally, there are other little differences in the way processing is handled that are tailored to my environment.

 Right now my widget toolkit is neither broad nor deep.
 I obviously haven't implemented all widgets (breadth), and the ones I have implemented are missing some features (depth).
 I have only done as much as I need to for my game, and I have cut corners where feasible.
 That said, I find the toolkit to be more flexible and reusable than custom coding each window gadget individually.